The Road Back to IntimacySep 03, 2021

 Sex after sexual trauma is a taboo subject but it's a conversation that must be had.
 One doesn't have to have had major sexual trauma to be affected, simply by the sheer unconsciousness and lack of education around making love and sexuality in general, we are all affected.

-Please join us for what will be a rich and insightful conversation on 16th Sept in Australia, 15th Sept in UK, and US.
+Please join us for what will be a rich and insightful conversation on 16th Sept in Australia, 15th Sept in the UK, and the US.
 Link here.

 If you'd like to give your relationship a chance to really experience deeper intimacy in a safe space, join me at The Making Love Retreat.